lynnlilu/lynnlilu.github.io/_pages/about.md

 =====
 \[Sep.
 2024\] I was elevated to a Senior Member of CCF.

+\[Sep.
+2024\] I was invited to be Autonomous Vehicles Member of IEEE VTS AdHoc Committee on Autonomous Vehicles.
+[Link](https://vtsociety.org/contact/dr-li-lu)

 \[Jul.
 2024\] One paper was recognized as a highly cited paper of Essential Science Indicators.
 [Link](https://webofscience.clarivate.cn/wos/alldb/full-record/WOS:000607805200004)

 \[Jul.
 2024\] My advised Ph.D. student Meng Chen was granted by Supporting Outstanding Doctoral Dissertation Scholarship of Zhejiang University (浙江大学争创优秀博士学位论文资助).
 Congratulations!
 [Link](https://yjsybg.zju.edu.cn/2024/0703/c61816a2942406/page.htm)